pluralsight/guides/in-review/microsoft-net/globalization-with-attached-properties-in-wpf/article.md

 			uiExtensions:UiExtensions.EnglishText="Example English Text"/>
 ```

-However if you run the application now you will see that nothing actually changes.
-We need to tell the application that we want to change the language somehow.
+However, running the application, we see that the text does not actually change.
+We still need to tell the application that we want to change the language somehow.

 We can simply write a ```LanguageChanger``` class and a few helper classes to do this job for us.